TULiberalArts/Geographic-Information-Systems/pages/home.md

 feature-title: Map Your Career
 feature-image: hero_GIS_bg.png
 feature-body: >-
-  Geographic information systems is a widely applicable skill, combining data with maps to reveal a new way to study our world.
-Adding our undergraduate or graduate GIS certificate will make you appealing to employers in a range of fields.
+  Geographic information systems (GIS) have become a crucial part of data-driven decision-making.
+Adding a certificate or pursuing a GIS graduate degree will make you stand out in the job market.

 ---
-## What is Geographic Information Systems (GIS)?
+## What are Geographic Information Systems?
-GIS is powerful analytical software that combines data with maps.
-It allows users to query, analyze and visualize spatial data, asking any “where” questions, such as “where are we seeing outbreaks of flu,” “where will this utility have the greatest impact” or “where should we open our storefront?”
-Because it is so widely applicable, geographic information has become one of the linchpins of the Information Age.
+GIS is powerful analytical software combining data with maps.
+It allows users to query, analyze and visualize spatial data, asking any “where” questions: “where are we seeing outbreaks of flu,” “where will this utility have the greatest impact” or “where should we open our storefront?”
+Because they are so widely applicable, geographic information systems have become a linchpins of the Information Age.
 Employers across industries are seeking candidates trained in geospatial technologies.
-Because its uses are so pervasive, geospatial technology is considered a high-growth industry by the [U.S. Department of Labor](https://www.doleta.gov/brg/indprof/geospatial_profile.cfm), growing at an annual rate of almost 35 percent, with faster than average job growth expected over the next 10 years.
+Because its uses are so pervasive, geospatial technology is considered a high-growth industry by the [U.S. Department of Labor](https://www.doleta.gov/brg/indprof/geospatial_profile.cfm), growing at an annual rate of almost 35 percent, with faster-than-average job growth expected over the next 10 years.
 <div align="center"><iframe width="800" height="400" src="https://www.youtube.com/embed/Mlj-BvcAkxo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

 ___